chiefpansancolt/simplecov-tailwindcss/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Ask a question to the group
-title: Question
+title: 'Question - '
-labels: new, question
+labels: question
 assignees: ''

 ---